sean-hill/aws-puppeteer-lambda/README.md

 const { extract, cleanup } = require('aws-puppeteer-lambda')

 (async () => {
-  // Extract the headless chrome executable and return its path
+  // Extract the headless chrome executable and return its path.
-  // If a previous Lambda invocation has extracted the executable, it will be reused const executablePath = await extract()
+  // If a previous Lambda invocation has extracted the executable, it will be reused. const executablePath = await extract()

-  // Initialize a new browser instance with puppeteer to execute within Lambda const browser = await puppeteer.launch({
+  // Initialize a new browser instance with puppeteer to execute within Lambda. const browser = await puppeteer.launch({
     ignoreHTTPSErrors: true,
     args: [